 Using a vegetable peeler or a paring knife, peel the pears.
 You do NOT need to peel, nor remove seeds or stems from the pears, unless you do not have a sieve.
 The sieves, see step 6, will remove all of these!

 Chopping them is much faster if you use one of those pear corer/segmenters - you just push it down on an pear and it cuts it into segments.
+If you have a Foley food mill or seive or strainer, you do not need to peel or remove seeds.

 Again, if you do not have a sieve, be sure to remove any seeds, hard parts (usually the part around the seeds) and any mush or dark areas.